ACLC’s staff includes several experienced attorneys and also serves as a training ground for those interested in public interest law.

-Wes received a 2004 Equal Justice Works Fellowship to revive the Mine Safety Project.
+Wes first came to ACLC in 2004 as part of an Equal Justice Works Fellowship and revived the center’s Mine Safety Project, which he has worked on since.
 Wes earned his undergraduate and law degrees from the University of Kentucky.
 He specializes in black lung and mine safety litigation.

 Mary joined ACLC’s staff in October 2008 to work primarily on environmental issues.
 Mary received her JD from Washington & Lee University School of Law.
 Prior to joining ACLC, Mary clerked for the Honorable Glen Conrad of the United States District Court for the Western District of Virginia and worked as an Associate Attorney with the Southern Environmental Law Center.

 Evan received a Skadden Fellowship in 2013 to build upon ACLC’s representation of coal miners and their families in mine safety and black lung cases and to specialize in appellate advocacy.
 Since then, he has become a full time staff attorney with the law center.
 Evan attended law school at the University of Pennsylvania where he graduated magna cum laude, served as an Articles Editor on the Law Review, and received a Master’s in Public Administration.
 For his undergraduate studies, he attended Oberlin College.
 Prior to joining ACLC, Evan clerked for the Honorable John M. Rogers of the United States Court of Appeals for the Sixth Circuit.